ZatsuneSakurako/znm-conf.zsh/readme.md

 ## Prerequisite

 Install `PowerLine` and emoji fonts.
-- Ubuntu : `sudo apt install fonts-noto-color-emoji fonts-powerline`
+- Ubuntu :`sudo apt install fonts-noto-color-emoji fonts-powerline`
+- Windows :
-- Windows : `choco install twemoji` and set the font to `Cascadia Code PL` on the needed profiles
+  - `choco install cascadiafonts` and set the font to `Cascadia Code PL` on the needed profiles
+  - Emoji Support : Native support from Windows

 ## Installation